Randodood/coding-projects/README.md

-All files are independant of each other and can run in the console.
+All files are independent of each other and can fully run without requiring an editor.

 1D_Schrodinger_simulator.py